 Strong, not too long neck, broad and good length croup, level top line, medium set thick tail reaching to the hock.
 Deep, broad chest, reaching at least to the elbow; with well sprung (not barrel shaped) ribs.
 Limbs straight and parallel (viewed from the front and behind), powerful and well muscled hindquarters.
 Effortless movement with good reach in front and good drive behind.
 Parallel legs – when seen from the front and from behind.
 As the speed increases single tracking appear.
 The hair is smooth, short with undercoat.
 The color of the coat can be brindle or fawn, with or without the mask.
 White marks can appear under jaw, on the throat, fore chest, abdomen and lower part of legs.

-You can read about the Cimarron Uruguayo and Cerberus Illusion also in Spanish.
+You can read about the Cimarron Uruguayo and Cerberus Illusion also in Czech.

 Author: Gabriella Hurtos, Cerberus Illusion kennel, 5th March 2019